awsdocs/amazon-appstream2-developer-guide/doc_source/tutorial-image-builder.md

     To continue creating images, start the image builder and connect to it from the console, or create a new image builder\.

 **Note**
 After you create an image, you can't change it\.
-To add other applications, update existing applications, or change image settings, you must start and reconnect to the image builder that you used to create the image, or, if you deleted that image builder, launch a new image builder builder that is based on your image\.
+To add other applications, update existing applications, or change image settings, you must start and reconnect to the image builder that you used to create the image, or, if you deleted that image builder, launch a new image builder that is based on your image\.
 Then, make your changes and create a new image\.

 ## Step 7 \(Optional\): Tag and Copy an Image<a name="tutorial-image-builder-tag-copy"></a>